 An important course was the one where we talked about diversity and explored multicultural texts.
 We also learned about special education even though not all of us would become special education teachers specifically.
 I felt that my classes at Drew in the M.A.T. program was mostly students who looked like me, so it was powerful for myself and others to learn and understand about our privileges and to learn how to teach to the students in front of us based on their own experiences and not just ours.

-What do you do to teach tolerance and social justice in your classroom?
+How do you teach tolerance and social justice in your classroom?

 I am currently in the process of writing the AP Language and Composition curriculum and the entire theme is centered around social justice.
 In the course we open up with social injustice and inequity and then we move into the treatment of the working class and economics.
 From there we learn about racial injustice and the treatment of otherness, then gender and its construction, then education and finally health and the environment.
 Students will finalize the year with a unit on introspective work and reflection.
 It’s important to address the broader experiences of individuals and look at the systems in place that structurally maintain them.